Toward Falsifying Causal Graphs Using a Permutation-Based Test: Background

-One of the standard assumptions in causal inference is the causal Markov condition, which allows us to factorize a joint probability distribution $\joint(\vars)$ over the variables $\vars$ of $\graph$ into the product $ \joint(\vars) = \joint(X_1, X_2, ..., X_n) = \prod_{i=1}^n \joint(X_i | \pa{i}{\graph}) $.
-We can equivalently formulate this as the parental Markov condition: \begin{theorem}[Parental Markov condition \cite{pearl2009}] A probability distribution $P$ is Markov relative to a DAG $\graph = (\verts, \edges)$, iff $X_i \CI_P \nd{i}{\graph} \setminus\pa{i}{\graph} \mid \pa{i}{\graph}$. \end{theorem} For the remainder of this work we will use the terms parental Markov condition and local Markov condition (LMC) interchangeably.
-To test whether a distribution satisfies the parental Markov condition relative to a DAG we can thus list the CIs entailed by the DAG via the graphical d-separation criterion \cite{pearl1988} and test whether those are satisfied or violated by the distribution at hand. \begin{definition}[Parental triples] For some graph $\graph$, we refer to the ordered triple $(i, j\in\nd{i}{\graph}, \pa{i}{\graph})$ as parental triple and denote the set of all such triples implied by $\graph$ as $\tpa{\graph}$. \end{definition} According to \thref{th:lmc} every parental triple $(i,j,Z)\in \tpa{\graph}$ implies the CI $X_i \CI_P X_j \mid Z$.
+We can equivalently formulate this as the parental Markov condition: \begin{theorem}[Parental Markov condition~\citep{pearl2009}] A probability distribution $P$ is Markov relative to a DAG $\graph = (\verts, \edges)$, iff $X_i \CI_P \nd{i}{\graph} \setminus\pa{i}{\graph} \mid \pa{i}{\graph}$. \end{theorem} For the remainder of this work we will use the terms parental Markov condition and local Markov condition (LMC) interchangeably.
+To test whether a distribution satisfies the parental Markov condition relative to a DAG we can thus list the CIs entailed by the DAG via the graphical d-separation criterion~\citep{pearl1988} and test whether those are satisfied or violated by the distribution at hand. \begin{definition}[Parental triples] For some graph $\graph$, we refer to the ordered triple $(i, j\in\nd{i}{\graph}\setminus\pa{i}{\graph}, Z=\pa{i}{\graph})$ as parental triple and denote the set of all such triples implied by $\graph$ as $\tpa{\graph}$. \end{definition} According to \thref{th:lmc} every parental triple $(i,j,Z)\in \tpa{\graph}$ implies the CI $X_i \CI_P X_j \mid Z$.
 Similar to \citet{textor2016} we will now introduce the notion of violations of LMC: \begin{definition}[Violations of LMCs] We denote with $\vlmc[\Ggiven,\data]$ the set of triples $(i, j, Z) \in \tpa{\Ggiven}$, for which $(i,j)$ is an ordered pair, and we observe LMC violations on data $\data$, \ie

 Furthermore, we denote the fraction of LMC violations with